gasangw/NestJS-Interview-Questions-And-Answers/README.md

 24. ### Explain the purpose of the @nestjs/jwt package in NestJS?
     The `@nestjs/jwt` package is a NestJS module that provides functionality around JSON Web Tokens (JWTs).
 JWTs are a popular method for handling authentication and authorization in web applications.

+    It includes decorators like `@AuthGuard('jwt')` to protect routes with JWT-based authentication and supports the generation and verification of JWTs.

     Here are some of the things you can do with the @nestjs/jwt package:

     `Generate JWTs:` You can create a new JWT with specific payloads and sign it with a secret key.